rsg169/insight_project/README.md

 ## Engineering challenges

-My challenge is a bottleneck that results from scaling the input.
-My response was to scale my cluster horizontally (by adding more workers) and vertically (by allocating more resources to the workers).
+My challenge was a bottleneck that results from scaling the input.
+The response was to scale the cluster outward (by adding more workers) and upward (by allocating more resources to the workers).
 Conservative estimates for the number of workers required for a reasonable turnaround of 24 hours were obtained using the processing rate established through testing.
-Efforts to scale the cluster vertically were facilitated by the variety of instance types offered through AWS, but the improvements were marginal.
+Efforts to scale the cluster upward were facilitated by the variety of instance types offered through AWS, although the improvements on turnaround were marginal.

 Testing suggested that trends are discernible by processing only a fraction of the available data.
-Beyond modifications to the cluster, estimates were improved by restricting the processing to 1% of the available input, which is still a significant amount (1.3 TB).
+Turnaround estimates were improved by restricting the ingestion to 1% of the available input, which is still a significant amount (1.3 TB).

-## Trade-offs

-Coming Soon.